 The purpose of progress reporting is to communicate a student's learning growth.
 Effective communication is best established through parent-student-teacher conferences, appropriate communication, and quality progress reporting.

-Progress is shared with parents during the 1st and 2nd trimesters during conferences.
-Progress reports with written comments are sent home at the end of the third trimester.
+Progress reports are sent twice a year, at the end of each semester.
 Progress reports are based on the priority learning standards from the Iowa Academic Standards.

 Student Privacy Act